qdrant/landing_page/qdrant-landing/content/documentation/search.md

 It happens only once for each vector.

 The second step is the comparison of vectors.
-In this case it becomes equivalent to dot production - a very fast operation due to SIMD.
+In this case, it becomes equivalent to dot production - a very fast operation due to SIMD.

 ## Query planning